savoirfairelinux/monitoring-tools/packs/vmware-system-https/README.rst

 sfl-vmware-system-https
 =======================

-Shinken configuration pack for vmware-system-https
+Checks for VMware virtual machine and ESX/ESXi